MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-supplier-self-service/install-and-set-up.md

 > [!NOTE]
 > For the connector setup, use an SAP service-user account that is supported with the appropriate SAP licenses and permissions.
 All interactions corresponding to the operations done on the supplier website are done under this service-user context.

+> [!TIP]
+>
+> Go to the [Templates-for-Power-Platform](https://aka.ms/PowerPlatformTemplateSupport) GitHub project site to log your questions or issues and get support for the SAP Procurement template.

 More information: [Managed and unmanaged solutions](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions)

 ## Activate the Supplier Self Service site

 Once you have successfully installed the SAP Supplier template, take these steps to set up the SAP Supplier Self Service solution in the same environment as SAP Procurement:

-1. Open [Power Pages design studio](https://make.powerpages.microsoft.com/) and select the appropriate environment.
+1. Open [Power Pages design studio](https://make.powerpages.microsoft.com) and select the appropriate environment.
 1. Go to **Inactive** sites.
 1. Reactivate **Supplier Self Service** site.
 1. Choose desired URL for the site and wait for the activation phase to complete.